 ACL is a non-profit organization governed by a president, vice president, treasurer, secretary, executive director, and six directors-at-large.
 The home office staff are responsible for the daily operations of the Association.
 Multiple teams develop and direct programs that carry out the mission of ACL.

 The members of ACL are a diverse group of Christian librarians who serve in universities, colleges, seminaries, public libraries, and schools across the globe.

-The mission of the Association of Christian Librarians is to strengthen libraries through professional development of evangelical librarians, scholarship, and spiritual encouragement for service in higher education.
+The mission of the Association of Christian Librarians is to strengthen libraries by equipping Christian librarians through professional development, scholarship, and spiritual encouragement for service primarily in higher education.